uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 date:   2023-07-30
 permalink: posts/keplers-problem
 ---
-Assuming that a gravitational force acts on a material point (oriented towards the origin of, inversely proportional to the square of the distance), the acceleration of the material point is given by:
+Assuming that a gravitational force acts on a material point (oriented towards the origin of coordinate system, inversely proportional to the square of the distance), the acceleration of the material point is given by:

 $$\begin{equation*}
 \frac{d^{2}\vec{r}}{dt^{2}} = -G\frac{M}{r^{2}}\hat{r}
 \end{equation*}$$

 where $M$ is the mass of the body fixed at the coordinate origin.
-The acceleration on the right-hand side can be written as a gradient:
+Right-hand side can be written as a gradient:

 $$\begin{align*}\hat{r} &= \nabla r\\
 -G\frac{M}{r^{2}}\hat{r} &= \nabla \left(\frac{GM}{r}\right)\end{align*}$$